nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   You can manually override the main server and make ownCloud only connect to the backup server.
 This is useful for planned downtimes.

-Case insensitive LDAP server (Windows):
-  When the LDAP server is running on a Windows Host.

 Turn off SSL certificate validation:
   Turns off SSL certificate checking.
 Use it for testing only!